TUD-INF-IAI-MCI/AGSBS-infrastructure/doc/JSON api.md

     1. If no problems have been detected, result is an empty list.
     2. If a problem has been found:
-        1. The warning key is present with a dictionary containine the keys `"line"`, `"path"` and `"message"`, as already described above.
+        1. The warning key is present with a dictionary containing the keys `"line"`, `"path"` and `"message"`, as already described above.
-        2. The result will contain a list of tuples, containing the line number and the new JSON string.
+        2. The result will contain a list of tuples, containing a list of page number strings to be updated.
+Each page number is a tuple of line number to update and the string to insert.
+The updates are done like
+            this:
             -   Roman and arabic numbers are kept, a change between those two formats is detected.
             -   Only page numbers which changed are listed.